 As can be surmised from the detailed map, there are a few more treasures awaiting the intrepid observer/explorer in this part of Back at lower powers, 1' preceding this fine cluster is Barnard Sagittarius.
-Rather than tell you about them, why not go looking come out and support the event either by bringing a cash donation and/or by bringing out their telescope or binoculars to share with other visitors that evening.
+Rather than tell you about them, why not go looking 86, the "Inkspot Nebula."
+A 7th mag. star sits on its north- on your own?
+This is a very rich area for casual sweeping, as come out and support the event either by bringing a cash donation and/or by bringing out their telescope or binoculars to share with other visitors that evening.
 100% of the profits will come back to the Windsor Centre.
 No advertising flyer is yet available.
 Steve Mastellotto indicated that he would be updating information about the event as well as other club activities for the summer on the club's website, so members could look there for more details.